Water Treatment Plant

 To ensure the highest quality possible, the City of Ithaca Water Treatment plant uses a six-step process to treat the water coming in from Six Mile Creek.

-3. Coagulation and Flocculation- The water flows into large basins where chemicals react with impurities in the water (coagulation), causing them to form large, heavy clumps called floc (flocculation).
+Coagulation and Flocculation- The water flows into large basins where chemicals react with impurities in the water (coagulation), causing them to form larger, heavy clumps called 'floc' (flocculation.

-6. Post-Treatment - Chlorine is added to prevent bacterial growth in distribution pipes, as well as a corrosion inhibitor that helps protect the distribution pipes.
+- Post-treatment- Chlorine is added to prevent bacterial growth in distribution pipes, as well as a corrosion inhibitor that helps protect the distribution pipes.

 From Us to You